ppy/osu-wiki/wiki/Project_Loved/en.md

 ### Eligibility

 There are some very minimal criteria that need to be met for beatmaps to be approved for Loved.
-Project Loved considers a beatmapset eligible for the Loved category if:
+Captains consider a beatmapset eligible for the Loved category if:

 - It is not in the [Qualified](/wiki/Beatmaps#qualified), [Ranked](/wiki/Beatmaps#ranked) or [Approved](/wiki/Beatmaps#approved) categories
 - Its creator does not disapprove of it being Loved